Audiveris/audiveris/docs/_pages/ui_foundations/selection.md

   - **Pointing outside of any entity**:
 A left click clears both glyphs and inters selections.
-A right click opens the popup menu (with the entities selected so far)
+A right click opens the popup menu (with the entities selected so far).

-*   **Choosing entity in selection list**: The contextual popup menu, when entities have been selected, offers in `Glyphs` and in `Inters` sub-menus the list of selected entities.
+*   **Choosing an entity in the selection list**: The contextual popup menu, when entities have been selected, offers in the `Glyphs` and `Inters` sub-menus the list of selected entities.
     Simply moving the mouse onto the entity of choice will select this entity.

-*   **Choosing relation in relations list**: Via the contextual popup menu, moving to a selected inter displays a sub-menu with all the relations the inter is part of.
+*   **Choosing a relation in the relations list**: Via the contextual popup menu, moving to a selected inter displays a sub-menu with all the relations the inter is part of.
     Selecting a relation offers to dump or delete this relation.

-*   **Double-click**: A double-click with left mouse button on an Inter (not a Glyph) selects that Inter and puts it in `Edition mode` (see [Inter edition](../ui_tools/edit_inter.md)).
+*   **Double-click**: A double-click with the left mouse button on an Inter (not a Glyph) selects that Inter and puts it in `Editing mode` (see [Inter editing](../ui_tools/edit_inter.md)).

 A selected inter may display links to its related inter entities.
-The links appear as short straight lines in light green color -- together with relation name if zoom is high enough --.
+The links appear as short straight lines in light green color -- together with the relation name if the zoom is high enough --.
 The images below depict:

 1. A tuplet glyph linked to its 3 embraced chords